 Cushing syndrome - ectopic; Ectopic ACTH syndrome

-Ectopic Cushing syndrome is a form of Cushing syndrome in which a tumor outside the pituitary or adrenal glands produces a hormone called adrenocorticotropic hormone (ACTH).
+Ectopic Cushing syndrome is a form of Cushing syndrome in which a tumor outside the pituitary gland produces a hormone called adrenocorticotropic hormone (ACTH).

 Cushing syndrome is a disorder that occurs when your body has a higher than normal level of the hormone cortisol.
 This hormone is made in the adrenal glands.
 Too much cortisol can be due to various problems.
 One such problem is called Cushing disease.
 It occurs when the pituitary gland makes too much of the hormone ACTH.
 ACTH then signals the adrenal glands to produce too much cortisol.